The recent transfer of power from the former Afghan government has caused immense uncertainty across Afghanistan.

 Women aid workers in Afghanistan

-Humanitarian organizations like the IRC have stayed in Afghanistan through crisis after crisis, and we will stay and deliver now: 165 humanitarian actors continue to operate in Afghanistan and reached nearly 12 million people with assistance in each of the country’s 401 districts last year.
+Humanitarian organizations like the IRC have stayed in Afghanistan through crisis after crisis, and we will stay and deliver now.

 “If our teams are to reach women and girls within communities, the role of women aid workers is critical," says Elinor Raikes.
 "Without women working in the humanitarian response in Afghanistan, aid organizations are unable to create safe spaces where the needs of women and girls can be met."